zero-one-group/geni/CODE_OF_CONDUCT.md

 # Code of Conduct

-Much of the content here is taken from the codes of conduct from various projects, namely [Ubuntu](https://ubuntu.com/community/code-of-conduct), [Django](https://www.djangoproject.com/conduct/) and [Conjure](https://github.com/Olical/conjure/blob/master/.github/CODE_OF_CONDUCT.md).
+Much of the content here is taken from the codes of conduct of various projects, namely [Ubuntu](https://ubuntu.com/community/code-of-conduct), [Django](https://www.djangoproject.com/conduct/) and [Conjure](https://github.com/Olical/conjure/blob/master/.github/CODE_OF_CONDUCT.md).

 ## Our Pledge